Support and services available

 If your child uses a wheelchair, needs to use handrails, or needs other changes to school or kura buildings, the school or kura will need to know about this well before your child starts with them.

 The school or kura is responsible for making changes to their buildings to enable your child to safely get around.
-They will follow a process that involves you, the property team at the Ministry of Education and a physiotherapist or occupational therapist from the Ministry's special education team.
+They will follow a process that involves you, the property team at the Ministry of Education and a physiotherapist or occupational therapist from the Ministry's learning support team.

 The physiotherapist or occupational therapist will do an assessment of the school environment and recommend any changes that need to be made.

-If your child needs help with transport between home and school or kura for mobility or safety reasons, they might be able to get Special Education School Transport Assistance (SESTA).
+If your child needs help with transport between home and school or kura for mobility or safety reasons, they might be able to get Specialist School Transport Assistance (SESTA).
 How much help they get is based on their needs and the nearest school that can meet their needs.

-For more information about applying for SESTA, what's covered and what's not, see Special Education Transport Assistance.
+For more information about applying for SESTA, what's covered and what's not, see Specialised School Transport Assistance

 Last reviewed: Has this been useful?
 Tell us what you think.